 Earlier this week, I discovered two tiny green caterpillars with brilliant yellow dotted black bands across each body segment.
 They were busy devouring the leafy bits of a parsley plant growing in the garden planter in the front deck of our home.
 I don't recall, but I may have planted parsley or parsley seeds in the past.
 So I let the caterpillars have their way.
 The benefit of attracting a future pollinator outweighs the loss of the plant.

 Shaan did some Google-foo, and we think these are black swallowtail butterfly caterpillars, commonly known as parsley worms.
 These caterpillars can grow up to 5 cm.
 I think they are almost full size.
-I noticed that they have devoured most of the plant and wondered what they would do once the plant was stripped if they were not yet fully grown.
-With any luck, these caterpillars will pupate into new black swallowtail butterflies, and I’ll get a photograph or two.
+I noticed that they had devoured most of the plant and wondered what they would do once the plant was stripped if they were not yet fully grown.
+With any luck, these caterpillars will pupate into new black swallowtail butterflies, and I'll get a photograph or two.

-Sometimes life is challenging but overall, it’s a wonderful world.
+Sometimes life is challenging, but overall, it's a wonderful world.

 I skipped my usual morning coffee brewing ritual.
 Instead, I picked up two cups of coffee and a bacon, egg & cheese sandwich from Buy the Cup.
 Governor Murphy has lifted the mask mandate for non-governmental and non-health organisations, so I walked into Buy the Cup unmasked for the first time in eighteen months.
 It was great to see Vitaliy.